roobendesign/roobendesign/_posts/blog/2022-01-10-getting-back-to-coding.md

 thumbnail: /assets/bp-images/blog-post-thumbnail.png
 ---

-After taking a few weeks break from coding and blogging I’m back with a new project
+After taking a break from coding and blogging for a few weeks I’m back!

+## What I'm Planning On Doing for this Project

 I’ve decided to create a set of icons and I’m giving them away for free.
 Instead of creating the set of icons and putting them into a .zip file I decided to take it one step further.